Nick Viall Reveals He Is Done With Reality Television: What Is The Plan?

 — Rashad Jennings (@RashadJennings) May 2, 2017

 Right now, Nick Viall and Vanessa Grimaldi are just trying to figure their relationship out.
-She was at Dancing With the Stars every week cheering him on and has been living in LA with Nick.
-A lot of couples that were on The Bachelor end up leaving that show and heading to Marriage Boot Camp, but Nick is making it sound like you won’t be seeing them on this show.
+She was at Dancing with the Stars every week cheering him on and has been living in LA with Nick.
+A lot of couples that were on The Bachelor end up leaving that show and heading to Marriage Boot Camp, but Nick is making it sound like you won’t see them on this show.

-Nick Viall shared saying, “My time in reality TV is probably done.
-No helicopter rides, no bungee jumping, no scuba diving,” he insists.
-It sounds like Nick is ready to see what it is like to live a normal life with his new fiance Vanessa.
+Nick Viall shared, “My time in reality TV is probably done.
+No helicopter rides, no bungee jumping, no scuba diving.”

+It sounds like Nick is ready to see what it is like to live a normal life with his new fiance, Vanessa.
 Nick revealed that they really just like to do normal stuff as a couple.

 He said, “When we have some downtime, honestly, we both enjoy cooking, so we kind of like to just cook dinner and watch a movie or Netflix.
 We don’t plan a lot of stuff because most of the time when we have a little downtime, we just want to enjoy each other’s company and relax.”

-They are going to have a lot more free time now that Nick Viall won’t be filming Dancing With the Stars and spending so much time practicing for the show.
-You know Nick will still have a bit of work to do so that he can perform at the finale.
+They are going to have a lot more free time now that Nick Viall won’t be filming Dancing with the Stars and spending so much time practicing for the show.
+Of course, Nick still has some work to do so that he can perform at the finale.

 Happy #DWTS day! @viallnicholas28 is taking over our instagram today with his BTS pics from the set: https://t.co/6a3LVBjPBN cc: @DancingABC pic.twitter.com/Gd98SMMWO3